MarketSquare/robotframework-seleniumtestability/CONTRIBUTING.md

 This will install all development time dependencies but also runtime dependencies from requirements.txt file.

+## Architecture

+SeleniumTestability is build on top of new SeleniumLibrary plugin api.
+Main entry point in code is plugin.py in the source folder.
+When this plugin is initialized, it will tell SeleniumLibrary that it needs to wrap provided EventFiringWebDriver listener into it.
+This is listener like api that provides before/after hooks for events that selenium is creating.

+Thru these events, underlying system under test can be instrumented with provided javascript code that allows the tester to avoid making costly sleeps or waits into test cases.

+Listener code interacts with plugin via getting a reference of running SeleniumLibrary (where our plugin lives), plugin exposes a reference of itself and its properties via shared ctx context.

+Provided javascript assets are build from assets/build.js with npm tooling.

+There are few more "core" files in the repo. javascript.py is essentially just a lookup table of javascript calls from within SeleniumTestability. logger.py for setting things up for logger and types.py to hold all custom types.

 ## Building and Testing

 After all development time dependencies have been installed, your